Merge Photos with Graphics

 Merge photos with graphics and create fantastic effects using blending modes.

-This surreal merge photos with graphics effect may look intricate and complicated, but merely by making use of the graphics and backgrounds that come with Elements, it’s something that anybody can do, and on any portrait they like.
-We’re using a simple graphic called Brass Leaves, which you’ll find within the hundreds of graphics, frames and effects that come with Photoshop Elements, in this tutorial.
-However, if you prefer, you could always use one of the others graphics.
+This surreal merge of photos with graphics effects may look intricate and complicated.
+Still, merely by using the graphics and backgrounds that come with Elements, it’s something that anybody can do, and on any portrait they like.
+We’re using a simple graphic called Brass Leaves, which you’ll find within the hundreds of graphics, frames and effects that come with Photoshop Elements in this tutorial.
+However, if you prefer, you could always use one of the other graphics.

-By duplicating and reshaping the leaves in different ways you can build up an entire bush.
-Once that’s been done and then all you have to do is duplicate the cut-out face we’ve provided and applied clipping path it to each layer, before applying a Drop Shadow Layer Style and changing the colors.
-To round things off, drop in a suitably green leafy background, also taken from the Elements graphics library.
+By duplicating and reshaping the leaves in different ways, you can build up an entire bush.
+Once that’s been done, and then all you have to do is duplicate the cut-out face.
+We’ve provided and applied the clipping path to each Layer before applying a Drop Shadow.
+Layer Style and changing the colors—Drop in a suitably green leafy background to round things off, also taken from the Elements graphics library.

-Along the way we’ll repeatedly use one of Photoshop’s most useful and underused shortcuts – the humble Alt key.
-Let loose on the Layers panel, it enables you to make speedy copies of layers, styles, masks and adjustments.
-It also enables you to ‘clip’ a layer to the shape of the layer beneath.
-Here’s how we can merge photos with graphics…
+Along the way, we’ll repeatedly use one of Photoshop’s most valuable and underused shortcuts – the humble Alt key.
+Let loose on the Layers panel; it enables you to make speedy copies of layers, styles, masks and adjustments.
+It also enables you to ‘clip’ a layer to the shape of the Layer beneath.
+Here’s how we can merge photos with graphics.

 1. Cut out the portrait